singingcodes/aws-bootcamp-cruddur-2023/journal/week3.md

 # Week 3 — Decentralized Authentication

+# What is Amazon Cognito
+- Amazon Cognito is a service that allows authentication authorization & user management for the web & mobile applications with users that it stores locally in the Amazon account
+- Amazon cognito user pool uses oauth authentication (google, facebook, github e.t.c).
+These are directories which dispense sign-up & sign-in choices to the application users.
+-  Amazon cognito Identity pool requires entry credentials from a user (grant access to AWS services).
+   These enable you to grant your users access to other AWS services.
+    Both these components can either be used separately or together.

 # Provision via ClickOps a Amazon Cognito User Pool
 - I was able to provision a new Amazon Cognito User Pool using ClickOps